TomaszGajek/settlements/API_DOCUMENTATION.md

 **Important Notes:**

 - **Permanent Deletion**: This operation cannot be undone
-- **Transaction Preservation**: All transactions are preserved and reassigned to "Other" category
+- **Transaction Preservation**: All transactions are preserved and reassigned to "Inne" category
-- **System Category Protection**: The "Other" category cannot be deleted to ensure there's always a fallback category
+- **System Category Protection**: The "Inne" category cannot be deleted to ensure there's always a fallback category
 - **Idempotency**: Deleting the same category twice returns 404 on the second attempt (not an error)

 ## Dashboard